DavidChoi0531/health_failure_predict_app/README.md

-## Application that Can Predict Heart Disease Using Machine learning model
+## Application that Can Predict Heart Disease Using Machine Learning Model

 2021.12.30
 --------------------------------